 Fewer Australians are smoking.
 But despite this, tobacco smoking remains the leading cause of disease and premature death in Australia and a leading risk factor for many chronic conditions.

-It is also clear that exposure to second-hand smoke involves adverse health effects including an increased risk of asthma and sudden infant death syndrome for children.
+Furthermore, exposure to second-hand smoke leads to poor health including an increased risk of asthma and sudden infant death syndrome (SIDS) for children.

 Other smoking related posts